nottaro/littleroot/content/11Physics/Waves.md

 - We all know that in order of density, solid > liquid > air > vacuum
 	- Sound: speed of sound increases with density of medium
 	- Light: speed of light decreases with density of medium
-		- If a ray goes into a slower medium it bends towards from the normal
+		- If a ray goes into a slower medium it bends towards the normal